McShelby/hugo-theme-relearn/exampleSite/content/configuration/customization/outputformats/_index.en.md

 +++
-description = "Adding Custom Output Formats" title = "Custom Output Formats" weight = 5
+description = "Adding Custom Output Formats" title = "Output Formats" weight = 6
 +++

 In addition to the [output formats coming with the theme](configuration/sitemanagement/outputformats), you can create your own [output formats](https://gohugo.io/templates/output-formats/).